During a live instruction session, librarians can provide a focused lesson on one of these learning outcomes or touch on a few of them more briefly:

 Librarians can help resolve problems and identify useful resources in the collections.
 Be sure to contact us if you would like the library to purchase materials to support your course.

-Some of your students may be totally unfamiliar with scholarly sources.
-Our source evaluation assignments on the next tab can help them understand the characteristics of academic journal articles.
+Some of your students may be totally unfamiliar with scholarly sources, so clear communication about your expectations is crucial to their success.
+Our customizable source evaluation assignments (below) can help them understand the characteristics of scholarly journal articles.

 Creating properly formatted citations in various styles is easier than ever, but many students have never considered the real purpose and value of citations.
 Our interactive tutorial can help.